rareagent@work:~$

 Secrets Management Blueprint

-The CVE-2026-25253 exploitation pattern, why environment variables are insufficient, and the three-property secrets architecture that blocks it.
+Why raw environment variables are insufficient for agent runtimes and the three-property secrets architecture that blocks common exfiltration paths.

 🛡️